Akinwumi Ogundiran

-Akinwumi Ogundiran (born 1966) is a Nigerian-American archaeologist, anthropologist, and cultural historian, whose research focuses on the Yoruba world of western Africa, Atlantic Africa, and the African Diaspora.
-He is Chancellor's Professor and Professor of Africana Studies, Anthropology & History at UNC Charlotte.
+Akinwumi Ogundiran (born 1966) is the Cardiss Collins Professor of Arts and Sciences and Professor of History at Northwestern University.
+He is an archaeologist, anthropologist, and cultural historian, whose research focuses on the Yoruba world of western Africa, Atlantic Africa, and the African Diaspora.
+He was born in Ibadan, Nigeria, and migrated to the United States in 1993.
+He was Chancellor's Professor and Professor of Africana Studies, Anthropology & History at UNC Charlotte.

 Education

-Ogundiran received a BA, First Class Honors from Obafemi Awolowo University in 1988, followed by a MSc from the University of Ibadan in 1991.
+Ogundiran received a BA, First Class Honors from Obafemi Awolowo University in 1988, followed by an MSc from the University of Ibadan in 1991.
 In 2000, he received a PhD from Boston University.
-His thesis was titled Settlement cycling and regional interactions in central Yorùbá-land, AD 1200-1900 : archaeology and history in Ìlàrè district, Nigeria.
+His thesis was titled Settlement cycling and regional interactions in central Yorùbá-land, AD 1200-1900: Archaeology and history in Ìlàrè district, Nigeria.

 Career

-Ogundiran taught at the Department of History at Florida International University, Miami.
-From 2008 to 2018 Ogundiran was Chair of the Africana Studies department at UNC Charlotte, where he is currently Chancellor's Professor and Professor of Africana Studies, Anthropology & History.
+Ogundiran worked as a newsroom editor at the Broadcasting Corporation of Oyo State (Nigeria) in 1991.
+He began his pre-doctoral teaching career in Nigeria at Delta State University and the University of Benin.
+His post-doctoral teaching took off in the Department of History at Florida International University, Miami.
+From 2008 to 2018, Ogundiran was Chair of the Africana Studies department at UNC Charlotte, where he was Chancellor's Professor and Professor of Africana Studies, Anthropology & History.
+He was appointed the Cardiss Collins Professor of Arts and Sciences and Professor of History at Northwestern University.
 His research addresses the archaeology of social complexity and cultural history in the Yoruba world of western Africa, especially questions of emergent communities, social complexity, and cultural history during the period 1000-1800 AD.
 Ogundiran has also facilitated collaborative research projects on the archaeology of Atlantic Africa and the African Diaspora.
 Other areas of work include Black Intellectual Thought, social sustainability, historiography, and cultural heritage.